jarviscanada/jarvis_data_eng_OmairFarooqui/README.md

 # Omair Farooqui .
 Jarvis Consulting

 I am a Software Engineer who recently graduated from Ontario Tech University.
 I am someone who loves to learn and keep expanding my tool belt.
 I love this field because there is always constant room for growth and Software Engineers are in very high demand with all the tech in the world today.
 This field is a great place to be in as there as so many different roles and specializations you can consider.
-Personally I am someone who has always found it easy to deal with the back-end of applications, however I would like to expand my role to Full Stack and learn a modern library like React to help achieve that.
+I am someone who has always found it easy to deal with the back-end of applications, however I would like to expand my role to Full Stack and learn a modern library like React to help achieve that.

 ## Skills